matus-m/nlighten/nlighten-backend/docs/README.md

 # Websocket

 Websocket endpoint can be reached under `http://localhost:8080/courses/{event}/{userId}`.
 To test connection, event has to created first and its starting time has to be before or same than the current time.
 Messages will be send to all users/students connected to session exclude the sender.
+Message has to be in `JSON` format `{'message':'message content', 'receivers':['student01']}`.